EternityForest/SG1/SG1Protocol.md

 ## Pairing

 A device may listen for pairing messages from other devices.
 Pairing is done by jumpting to channel 3 on the GFSK38K profile.
+It is done with raw packets that are not SG1 encoded.

+The first byte of all these packets is the type.

 The device must then listen for pairing requests, which are special packets with the type 16.